genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/03_go-to-the-next-level/15_micro-frontends.md

 Read more about available micro front-ends and different ways of including them in your application in our pages on [micro front-ends](web/micro-front-ends/introduction/).

 You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/client/web/src/routes) as a reference point for this chapter.
+Note that this repo is a complete application and may not reflect the changes made in this page.